logicalmechanism/Token-Sale-Plutus-Contract/README.md

 ```

 All additions that follow the format and can be compiled into the correct Plutus script will be added into the repository.

+# How the contract works

+The contract is very simple.
+To spend the UTxo of the token inside the smart contract.
+The buyer will attach the correct Datum and will create two UTxOs.
+One UTxo will go directly to the seller with the predefined lovelace amount and the other UTxo will be the token being sent to the buyer's address.
+The datum value is known before hand and follows the guidelines demostrated in the Token-Sale-Helper-Scripts repository.
+Please refer to that repository for more information.